 - “Jon Stewart’s replacement should be a woman.
 It’s time.”
 (Guardian)

 That Guardian headline gets it right — “It’s time.”
 Isn’t it time?
-Female representation in late-night comedy is deplorably low, moderated by a systemic, male-dominated bias in the popular media.
-A white-male-dominated bias, I should add: Larry Wilmore of the Nightly Show is currently the only African-American late night comedy host on TV.
+Representation of women in late-night comedy is deplorably low, moderated by a systemic, male-dominated bias in the popular media.
+(A white-male-dominated bias, I should add: Larry Wilmore of the Nightly Show is currently the only African-American late night comedy host on TV.)

 Mere days before Jon Stewart announced his departure, another great man in the entertainment industry announced his impending resignation: Alan Gilbert, music director of the New York Philharmonic for the past eight years.
 Though Gilbert won’t actually be leaving until 2017, his departure will leave a particularly prominent job position open for applicants.
-I therefore offer the following proposal:
+Today, on International Women’s Day, I therefore offer the following proposal:

 Alan Gilbert’s replacement should be a woman.
 It’s time.